segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 ### Where is the changelog for the library?

-We publish a changelog in the [Github repository](https://github.com/segmentio/analytics-android/blob/master/CHANGELOG.md), detailing the changes made in each release.
+We publish a changelog in the [GitHub repository](https://github.com/segmentio/analytics-android/blob/master/CHANGELOG.md), detailing the changes made in each release.

 ### Can I use the library with Maven?